joaomeirelles/markdown-cv/index.md

 ### Conference Proceedings

+`2018`
+Wills, W; Meirelles J; Cerdeira P. Evaluation of Greenhouse Gas Emissions of Municipal Buses in The City of Rio De Janeiro: The Use of Big Data for the Transport Sector Public Policy Formulation.
+1st SDEWES LA Conference

 `2017`
 Athanassiadisa, A; Fernandez G; Meirelles J; Meinherz F; Hoekmand P; Caria Y B. <a href="#" onclick="window.open('http://www.sciencedirect.com/science/article/pii/S1876610217329788')">Exploring the energy use drivers of 10 cities at microscale level</a>.
 Energy Procedia, vol. 122, pp. 709-714.
 10.1016/j.egypro.2017.07.374